srcagency/psp-some/readme.md

 # Pull stream some

-A pull-stream version of `Array.prototype.some` returning a callback.
+A pull-stream version of `Array.prototype.some` returning a promise.

 ```js
 some(test)